 HOW CAN WE HELP YOU OR SOMEONE YOU KNOW?

-Young people who are involved with a substance use counsellor, or want to look at independent living as an option, can connect with the Transitioning into Independence Program through the Vancouver Coastal Health's Central Addictions Intake Team (CAIT) as follows:
+Young people who are involved with a substance use counsellor, or want to look at independent living as an option, can connect with the Transitionining into Independence Program through the Vancouver Coastal Health ACCESS Central Line at 1-866-658-1221.

 Both outreach workers can also be reached via e-mail at email@example.com.